Neural Moving Horizon Estimation for Robust Flight Control: Formulation of NeuroMHE

 \subsection{Neural MHE Adaptive Weightings}

 The adaptive weightings are generally difficult to model using the first principle.
-Instead, we employ a neural network to approximate them, denoted by
+Instead, we employ a neural network (NN) to approximate them, denoted by

-where $\bm \varpi$ denote the neural network parameters, and the input $\bm \chi$ can be various signals such as quadrotor state ${\bm x}^q$, control input $\bm u$, or other external signals, depending on the priori knowledge and applications.
+where $\boldsymbol \varpi$ denotes the neural network parameters, and the input $\boldsymbol \chi$ can be various signals such as quadrotor state ${\bm x}^q$, control input $\bm u$, or other external signals, depending on the priori knowledge and applications.